-1991, Silverberg et al. 1991, Fanchin et al. 1993, Yovel et al. 1995, Shulman et al. 1996, Younis et al. 1998, 2001, Bosch et al. 2003), whereas others have shown that a premature rise of serum progesterone has no adverse effect on oocyte and embryo quality (Hofmann et al. 1993, Legro et al. 1993, Givens et al. 1994, Bustillo et al. 1995, Hofmann et al. 1996, Ubaldi et al. 1996, Chetkowski et al. 1997).
+Several investigators have reported reduced pregnancy rates in in-vitro fertilization (IVF) cycles with a premature rise of serum P (Schoolcraft et al, 1991; Silverberg et al, 1991; Fanchin et al, 1993; Yovel et al, 1995; Shulman et al, 1996; Younis et al, 1998, 2001; Bosch et al, 2003), whereas others have shown that a premature rise of serum P has no adverse effect on oocyte and embryo quality (Hofmann et al, 1993; Legro et al, 1993; Givens et al, 1994; Bustillo et al, 1995; Hofmann et al, 1996; Ubaldi et al, 1996; Chetkowski et al, 1997).

-From a physiological point of view, a premature rise of progesterone may either contribute to an unfavorable follicular milieu having adverse effects on the oocyte maturation and hence embryo quality, or adversely affect endometrial receptivity.
+From a physiological point of view, a premature rise of P may either contribute to an unfavorable follicular milieu having adverse effects on the oocyte maturation and hence embryo quality, or adversely effect the endometrial receptivity.

-Preliminary studies have evaluated the steroid concentrations, in relation to IVF outcome, in blood or follicular fluids from cycles with premature rise of serum progesterone.
-Taking into consideration that cytokines play a major role in ovarian functions, the evaluation of cytokine concentrations in cycles with a premature rise of serum progesterone is of considerable importance.
+Previews studies have evaluated the steroid concentrations, in relation to IVF outcome, in blood or follicular fluids from cycles with premature rise of serum P. Taken into consideration, that cytokines have a major part in ovarian functions, the evaluation of cytokines' concentrations in cycles with a premature rise of serum P is of considerable importance.

 The present study was focused on six cytokines due to their importance in follicular function, oocyte maturation and ovulation, as indicated by previous studies.

 Vascular endothelial growth factor (VEGF) is the key mediator of angiogenesis in the ovary and the association of its expression with the proliferation of ovarian blood vessels is well established (Ferrara 2004).
-VEGF production is enhanced during the late follicular and luteal phase (Ravindranath et al. 1992, Shweiki et al. 1993, Unkila-Kallio et al. 2000).
+VEGF production is enhanced during the late follicular and luteal phase (Shweiki et al, 1993; Ravindranath et al, 1992; Unkila-Kallio et al, 2000).

-Basic fibroblast growth factor (FGFb) is known as a factor exerting anti-apoptotic effects in ovarian cells of different species (Trolice et al. 1997, Hosokawa et al. 1998, Reynolds and Redmer 1998, Peluso and Papallardo 1999, Lynch et al. 2000).
+Basic fibroblast growth factor (FGFb) is known as a factor exerting anti-apoptotic effects in ovarian cells of different species (Trolice et al, 1997; Hosokawa et al, 1998; Reynolds and Redmer, 1998; Peluso and Papallardo, 1999; Lynch et al, 2000).

-Leptin, is thought to participate in the regulation of ovarian steroidogenesis, while at the same time sex steroid hormones, especially progesterone, regulate the circulating levels of leptin (Messinis et al. 1999, Caprio et al. 2001).
-Furthermore, a body of evidence indicates that leptin influences the outcome of in vitro fertilization attempts possibly by influencing the quality of oocytes (Mantzoros et al. 2000, Brannian et al. 2001, Tsai et al. 2002, Nikolettos et al. 2004, Asimakopoulos et al. 2005).
+Leptin, is thought to participate in the regulation of ovarian steroidogenesis while at the same time sex steroid hormones, especially P, regulate the circulating levels of leptin (Messinis et al, 1999; Caprio et al, 2001).
+Furthermore, a body of evidence indicates that leptin influences the outcome of in-vitro fertilization attempts possibly by influencing the quality of oocytes (Mantzoros et al, 2000; Brannian et al, 2001; Tsai et al, 2002; Nikolettos et al, 2004; Asimakopoulos et al, 2005).

-Several in vitro and in vivo studies have shown that proinflammatory cytokines, namely interleukins IL-1 β and IL-6 as well as tumor necrosis factor α (TNF α) are implicated in reproductive functions (Zolti et al. 1990, Wang et al. 1992, Best and Hill 1995, Büscher et al. 1999, Mendoza et al. 1999, Johnson et al. 1999, Lee et al. 2000).
-It is also known that estrogens inhibit IL-1 β , IL-6 and TNF α expression, while progesterone and androgens inhibit IL-1 β production by mononuclear cells (Hu et al. 1988, Pacifici et al. 1989).
-At the same time, IL-1 β and TNF α have been proposed as modulators of luteinized granulosa cell function (Adashi et al. 1990, Fukuoka et al. 1992).
+Several in-vitro and in-vivo studies have shown that proinflammatory cytokines, namely interleukin (IL)-1 β , IL-6 and tumor necrosis factor α (TNF α) are implicated in reproductive functions (Zolti et al, 1990; Wang et al, 1992; Best and Hill, 1995; Büscher et al, 1999; Mendoza et al, 1999; Johnson et al, 1999; Lee et al, 2000).
+It is also known that estrogens inhibit IL-1 β , IL-6 and TNF α expression, while P and androgens inhibit IL-1 β production by mononuclear cells (Hu et al, 1988; Pacifici et al, 1989).
+At the same time, IL-1 β and TNF α have been proposed as modulators of luteinized granulosa cells function (Adashi et al, 1990; Fukuoka et al, 1992).

-The purpose of this study was to test the hypothesis that premature elevation of progesterone is accompanied with a modified cytokine profile.
-VEGF, FGFb, leptin and three proinflammatory cytokines: TNF α , IL-1 β and IL-6 were evaluated both in serum and follicular fluids from women with and without a premature elevation of progesterone.
-Additionally, progesterone, luteinizing hormone (LH) and testosterone in serum samples, as well as estradiol (E2) in both serum and follicular fluid samples, were measured.
+The purpose of this study was to test the hypothesis that premature elevation of P is accompanied with a modified cytokine profile.
+VEGF, FGFb, leptin and three proinflammatory cytokines: TNF α , IL-1 β and IL-6 were evaluated both in serum and follicular fluids (ff) from women with and without a premature elevation of P. Additionally, P, luteinizing hormone (LH) and testosterone in serum samples, as well as estradiol (E2) in both serum and ff samples were measured.

-Materials and Methods
+Materials and methods